 A lawsuit funding buyout happens whenever a plaintiff who has previously received a cash advance against their pending settlement needs more money and seeks additional funding from a different company.

-They are commonly referred to as “pre-settlement funding buyouts” or a “lawsuit loan payoff” and they are necessary in order to protect the financial interest of the new lawsuit funding company.
+They are commonly referred to as “pre-settlement funding buyouts” or a “lawsuit loan payoff” and they are necessary in order to protect the financial interests of both the old and the new lawsuit funding companies.

 Generally speaking, whenever a plaintiff who has received one or more settlement advances on their case needs more money, they will contact a settlement funding company like TriMark Legal Funding.